Giants vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has eight doubles, nine home runs, 10 walks and 28 RBI (38 total hits).
-He's also swiped one base.
+- Walker has recorded 38 hits with eight doubles, nine home runs and 11 walks.
+He has driven in 28 runs with one stolen base.

 Walker Recent Games